 Some may say God does not exist, as if they could possibly know that; their conclusion made because some preconceived notion did not work for them.

 Searching with great diligence and with the utmost sincerity, if one insists on looking for an orange tree on the top of the highest mountain, one will not find what one seeks though one seek for a lifetime.
 Is that a failure for lack of purity or even good deeds?
 Does that failure prove the orange tree does not exist?

-This is searching for a thing we know of, but searching incorrectly.
+That is searching for a thing we know of but searching incorrectly.
 If we truly understood the orange tree we would not have looked for it on a mountaintop.
-Clearly then one must search correctly, but then again, how does one search for something that one does not know.
+Clearly one must search correctly.
+But again, how does one search for something that one does not already know.

 One may say, we created scientific instruments that detect and measure these things.
 We have scientific theories and physical laws that explain these things and behaviors, therefore we know these things exist as demonstrated through our science and instruments.
 We have religions, rituals, and many dogmas.
 Does one know God through those traditions?

 Look into the emptiness of one’s inner most being, between the thoughts, forget the self.
 Then consider, is that truly empty?